Where to park a car in Gdansk

 As you can see, in terms of parking Gdansk has changed completely.
 This is another way of deterring cars from flooding the city centre.
 We will see is citizens will accept that change.

-After this change in Gdansk parking zones, the cheapest option is parking in Gdansk Forum.
+Except for the Parking Zone, you may also look for other short-time parking.
+Gdansk Old Town has a couple of possibilities.
+After the change in Gdansk parking zones, the cheapest option is to park a car in Gdansk Forum Shopping Mall.
 Here the first hour is free, then you need to pay 4 PLN for each hour until 5th hour, and then 8 PLN for every hour.
 However, it is very probable they will change rates soon so check their website for any update.

 Free Parking Gdansk